This 12-Item First Aid Kit Saved a Cyclist’s Life in Patagonia

 The Kit That Saved Her

-Maria’s first aid kit wasn’t special—just carefully assembled over years of long-distance riding.
-Here’s what mattered and why:
+Maria’s first aid kit wasn’t anything fancy or expensive — just carefully assembled over years of long-distance riding.
+She’d added items after close calls and removed things that never got used.
+Here’s what she had and what mattered when it counted:

 1. SAM Splint (4oz)

-This malleable aluminum-foam strip forms into rigid splints.
-Maria folded it around her forearm and secured it with the included wrap, immobilizing the fracture enough to use her hand for basic tasks.
-Without it, every movement would have ground bone against bone.
+This malleable aluminum-foam strip can be shaped into rigid splints for basically any body part.
+Maria folded it around her forearm and secured it with the included wrap, immobilizing the fracture enough that she could actually use her hand for basic tasks like opening zippers and holding food.
+Without this one item, every single movement would have meant bone grinding against bone.
+I carry one now on every trip because of her story.

 2. Elastic Bandage Wrap (2oz)

-After positioning the SAM splint, the elastic wrap held everything in place and provided compression for the swelling that was already starting.
-She reused it for three days, tightening as swelling changed.
+After she got the SAM splint positioned, the elastic wrap held everything tight and provided compression for the swelling that was already ballooning up.
+She reused that same wrap for three straight days, tightening and loosening it as the swelling changed.
+Two ounces that earned their keep a hundred times over.

 3. Ibuprofen (600mg tablets, 12 count)